Do You Know the Basic Difference Between Condos and Co-ops

 Any repairs or improvements made by the co-op in common areas that are a benefit to all owners can also be used, as are assessments spent on items that benefit all.

 Tax rules can be helpful when they save you money, but they can also be harmful if you don’t understand them.
-When a real property is sold, it’s pretty much the same whether it’s a single-family home, a condo, or a co-op.
+When a real property is sold, there’s little difference between condos and coops or whether it’s a single-family home.
 This is why it’s so important to know the tax rules, and keep track of all items that will increase the basis, thereby lowering your tax bill.

 How to Maintain the Adjusted Basis